openebs/openebs/documentation/source/install/cloud_solutions.rst

 Verify that iSCSI is configured
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check that initiator name is configured and iSCSI service is running using the following commands.
+1. Check that initiator name is configured and iSCSI service is running using the following commands.
 ::

     sudo cat /etc/iscsi/initiatorname.iscsi
     sudo service open-iscsi status

-2. Run OpenEBS Operator through Google Cloud Shell
+2. Run OpenEBS Operator by clicking **Google Cloud Shell** on the top right corner.

 Download the latest OpenEBS Operator files using the following commands.
 ::